guynir42/AstroRetriever/README.md

 The analysis pipeline given as default by `AstroRetriever` is rather limited.
 It calculates the S/N and searches for single-epoch detections.
-More complicated analysis can be used by changing the parameters or by adding custom code as subclasses where some methods are overwritten.
+More complicated analysis can be used by changing the parameters or by adding custom code as subclasses in which some methods would be overwritten.

 As an example, initialize a project with an Analysis object, but change the default detection threshold: